 “Oh, wow.
 Do they know what..you know…?”

-The occasional bad mood aside, I welcome these questions because the conversation often circles back to their hearing issues.
-There was a time when I was the one in need of information and this is an opportunity to pay it forward – to encourage the person to seek professional hearing care, to recommend a hearing loss consumer group, to suggest some informative websites.
+There was a time when I was the one in need of information and this is my opportunity to pay it forward – to encourage the person to seek professional hearing care, to recommend a hearing loss consumer group, to suggest some informative websites.